 Our Thoughts on Linebreeding

-What is inbreeding and linebreeding?
+What are inbreeding and linebreeding?
 Inbreeding is the mating of close relatives.
-Matings between parents and immediate offspring as well as matings between full brothers and sisters is considered first degree inbreeding.
+Mating between parents and immediate offspring as well as mating between full brothers and sisters is considered first degree inbreeding.
 Of course, we do not accept inbreeding in humans because of the extreme physical and mental health issues that could develop in the children, even if we aren’t discussing morality.
 Why do we so blindly overlook the risks when it comes to our dogs?
 Truly it makes no sense.

-The RSPCA of Austrailia has a strong position on inbreeding and line breeding:
+The RSPCA of Australia has a strong position on inbreeding and line-breeding:

-“Given the overwhelming scientific evidence, RSPCA Austrailia’s position is that both first degree (e.g. father to daughter) and second degree matings (e.g. grandfather to granddaughter) should be banned and as a general rule, matings should be arranged between parents that are as unrelated as possible and are also physically and behaviorally sound.
+“Given the overwhelming scientific evidence, RSPCA Australia’s position is that both first degree (e.g. father to daughter) and second degree mating (e.g. grandfather to granddaughter) should be banned and as a general rule, mating should be arranged between parents that are as unrelated as possible and are also physically and behaviorally sound.
 By mating unrelated parents, there is a significant reduction in the risk of the offspring from an inherited disorder.”

 Here are a few of the genetic diseases commonly found in German Shepherds today:

 Degenerative Myelopathy (DM) is a progressive neurological condition that affects the spinal cord of dogs.
-It is often compared to human MS. The disease begins with a breakdown of the cells in the spinal cord responsible for sending and receiving signals form the brain.
-The disease begins in the hind legs causing paralysis and progressively moves up the spine.
+It is often compared to human MS. The disease begins with a breakdown of the cells in the spinal cord responsible for sending and receiving signals from the brain.
+It begins in the hind legs, causing paralysis and progressively moves up the spine.
 Dogs that have two copies of the defective gene usually develop the disease.

 Genetic testing alone will not allow us to cull our missteps.
 Genetic testing is revealing for some prominent disorders; but limited in some very important areas.